 The PRICE-RELATED DIFFERENTIAL measures the relationship between the mean ratio and the aggregate mean ratio.
 It is calculated by dividing the mean sales ratio by the aggregate mean sales ratio.
-Appraisal uniformity may be regressive if high-value properties are under-appraised relative to low-value properties, and would be evident by a pricerelated differential of greater than one hundred percent.
+Appraisal uniformity may be regressive if high-value properties are under-appraised relative to low-value properties, and would be evident by a price-related differential of greater than one hundred percent.
 A progressive assessment would be indicated by a price-related differential of less than one hundred percent, and indicates that lower priced properties are under-appraised.

-2011 Sales Ratio Study for the 2012 State Board of Equalization
+2012 Sales Ratio Study for the 2013 State Board of Equalization

-There were 103,145 Certificates of Real Estate Value (CRV) received in the 2011 study for the 2012 State Board of Equalization.
-Of these, 42,298 were considered good, current-year, open-market sales.
-These sales provide the basis for the sales ratio studies.
+There were 104,774 Certificates of Real Estate Value (CRV) received in the 2012 study for the 2013 State Board of Equalization.
+Of these, 47,932 were considered good, current-year, open-market sales.
+These sales provided the basis for the sales ratio studies.

-Table 2 shows median sales ratios and coefficients of dispersion (COD) by property type for 2011 and 2012.
+Table 2 shows median sales ratios and coefficients of dispersion (COD) by property type for 2012 and 2013.
 The lower the COD, the more uniform are the assessments.
 A high coefficient suggests a lack of equality among individual assessments, with some parcels being assessed at a considerably higher ratio than others.
 Note that property types with smaller sample sizes tend to have lower sales ratios and higher CODs.